Zaira Ollano: Cagliari

-She graduated in physics at the University of Cagliari, "probably in 1926," and remained there as an assistant in experimental physics until 1936.
+She graduated in physics at the University of Cagliari in 1926, and remained there as an assistant in experimental physics until 1936.
 When the department chair died in 1928, physicist Rita Brunetti from Ferrara, Italy assumed that position and for many years, Ollano and Brunetti collaborated to advance concepts in physics.

 In 1929, Brunetti and Ollano developed an experiment to verify, for the first time, the Stark-Lo Surdo effect on a solid compound, determining the order of magnitude of the intramolecular electric field in didymium compounds.

 Also in 1929, the two physicists began investigating Raman scattering, which had been discovered only in the previous year.
 In 1931 they directed their attention to nuclear physics.
 Ollano published research papers on their work in journals including Zeitschrift für Physik and Nature that "became popular at an international level."

 In 1933, Ollano carried out a series of experiments relating to the radiation absorption properties of beryllium, for which she enlisted the help of physicist Franco Rasetti, who also supplied her with the polonium preparation she used in her laboratory.